 If you haven’t yet had time to do so, make sure you take a short walking tour through Obernai today.
 Circle its medieval walls and meander through the city to discover its remarkable sites such as the city hall, the Kapelturm (the belfry), and much, much more.
 Your ride from Obernai will take you to Strasbourg, your final destination and resting point.
 Although this is the end of your tour, you may choose to stay an extra night or two in Strasbourg, which we can arrange for you beforehand.

-2 nights in 5-star hotels, 4 nights in 4-star hotels and 1 night in a 3-star hotel
+2 nights in 5-star, 4 nights in 3-star and 1 night in 2-star hotels of charm